 Figure 1 shows the basic Minimum Platform Architecture.
 The enabling steps for a Minimum Platform solution should occur in the following order to add complexity over time, and only where it is necessary.
 This progression from minimum required to more full-featured permeates the design of the boot flow, modules implemented, and collection of components into firmware volumes.

-source code designed to be generically plugged into a large number of diverse
+- 3.Add advanced features, which are typically implemented in the form ofsource code designed to be generically plugged into a large number of diversesystem types.

 Figure 2 shows the same basic idea can be represented as a Venn diagram with three fundamental steps.